After our salt dough baseballs, we wanted to have a little bit more fun with baseball.

 They thought for awhile about their design, and then off they went!

 My girls got creative and started painting, gluing, and glittering.

 And glittered… a lot!

-And when they were done glittering, they stuck stickers.
+After the glitter dried, we decorate more.
+My girls grabbed the stickers and went to town.
 We had some leftover 4th of July stickers that worked well for the project.

 After a lot of decorating, my girls declared their bats finished.
 I don’t think I’ve ever seen such flashy bats!
 They look fantastic!